MarcinPieczka/CheezzChess/docs/design.md

 2. Create e.g 2 (the number may vary) levels of (distinct) moves which would become roots of a forest.
    These roots will establish a queue of work to be done, and would specify the depth to which it should be processed.
-3. Spawn as many threads as there are roots, each thread would look at one root.
+3. Spawn as many threads as there are cpus, and each thread should take one subroot at a time from the queue and process it.
 4. A/B value for main root should be available and mutable for all threads
-5. When time comes for choosing a move, there will be
+5. When time comes for choosing a move, the best moves should already be available

+## Milestones
+1. Single threaded A/B pruned min-max engine that calculates moves up to predefined depth.
+2. Add multithreading.
+3. Use Stockfish NNUE.
+4. Judge the style (Maybe this should be done earlier, as this is main goal of the project).
+5. Deepening the search after initial search to predefined depth.